eggxman/starter-wip/README.md

 ```

 It creates a /dist folder at directory root.
 All your file calls should point on **distributed files**

+It also minify your distribution files.
+Keep it in mind for great performance.

 ## Features